ajazire/LibraryBookManagementSystem/Project_Report.md

 ### Challenges and Learning Process

 1. **Challenge: CI/CD Integration**:
    - Setting up **GitHub Actions** and automating the entire deployment process presented a learning curve.
-I had to understand how to configure workflows and deploy the application efficiently.
+We had to understand how to configure workflows and deploy the application efficiently.

    **Solution**: Leveraged documentation and examples to create customized workflows that suit the project’s needs, ultimately automating the build, test, and deploy processes.